'Jinn' (2018) by Nijla Mu'min

 As Summer begins to join her mom at the mosque and learn about Islam, her true feelings are unclear.
 Does she find real value in religion or is she only going to the mosque because she wants to make her mom happy?
 How does Tahir (Kelvin Harrison Jr.) factor into the equation?
 The night before she says Shahada, the Testimony of Faith to convert to Islam, a pastel-haired Summer takes a hit off a blunt and parties with her friends.
 She hasn't changed her mind about converting, she just doesn't see why that decision should impinge on her fun.

 Summer consistently experiments with, and straddles, these worlds: teen/fun LA high school and serious, committed neighborhood masjid.
 Both worlds have value for her and by dipping a toe in each of them, she's able to learn things about herself that she might have otherwise missed.
 People try to pull her deeper in each direction, but she tries to resist their influence and do what is right for her.
-No teenage is stranger to this kind of pressure.
+No teenager is a stranger to this kind of pressure.

 Summer also tries to resist other peoples' understandings of Islam.
 Her mother interprets the Quran in a stricter, more traditional way, but she embraces concepts that give her more room to breathe.
 She's drawn to the idea of jinn, of supernatural creatures who occupy a parallel universe and have free will to choose who they become.
 She finds power and strength in jinn and aspires to navigate her own world like them.
 Instead of being told what to do, she wants to experience everything for herself and make her own determinations.